 Several B-complex vitamins may improve skin health.
 The water-soluble vitamins are readily available as supplements, including as supplements that include all 12 B-complex vitamins.

 Research into the role of vitamin B-complex supplements is promising, though inconclusive.
-A
+A 2018 study found that vitamin B could help the body produce healthy new skin cells.

 Not all research has found such benefits, though many studies suggest that B-complex vitamins are most effective when people apply them directly to the skin.

 Vitamin B-5, or pantothenic acid, may help with both acne and skin aging.
+A randomized controlled trial from 2014 found that people who took a B-5 dietary supplement for 12 weeks saw significant reductions in acne and skin inflammation.

 Most research suggests that oxidative damage plays an important role in aging, including skin aging.